praetoriandigital/cub-docs/registration.md

 ## URL configuration

-Contents of cub-widget-app tag depends on URL.
-By default, widget uses hash URLs, like #login, #registration, etc. Transitions between such URLs don't trigger page reload, so the rest of the page around widget menu and widget app elements will remain unchanged.
-If you'd like to place widget forms on different pages of your site, please login to Cub Admin and configure URLs for your site in Widget Configuration section.
+Contents of cub-widget-app tags depend on URL.
+By default, widget uses hash URLs, like #login, #registration, etc. Transitions between such URLs don't trigger page reload, so the rest of the page around the widget menu and widget app elements will remain unchanged.
+If you'd like to place widget forms on different pages of your site, please login to Cub Admin and configure URLs for your site in the Widget Configuration section.

 ## Custom styling

 Widget adds some very basic CSS styles for its elements, but in general it leaves styling to you.
-Please feel free to define or override any styles for any elements rendered by widget, just like you do it for any other elements on the page.
+Please feel free to define or override any styles for any elements rendered by widget, just as you would for any other elements on the page.

 ## 'Register me' feature